Activeyixiao/topic-specific-vector/README.md

 - Download and pre-process the wiki-article following the instruction on this [tutorial](https://radimrehurek.com/gensim/wiki.html) until you finish the first part: "Preparing the corpus".
 By then, you will get required large files ("tfidf", "wordids", and "cow") for the following command line code.

-- run LDA (Latent Dirichlet allocation) on the pre-precessed wiki files: `python3 LDA_model.py -k 25 -alpha 0.0001 -wordids wordids.txt -tfidf wiki_tiidf -bow wiki.bow -workers 1 -build_dir build_folder`
-- - The hyper-parameter "k" is number of topics, "alpha" is the alpha value for LDA, workers is number of cores to process.
+- run LDA (Latent Dirichlet allocation) on the pre-precessed wiki files: `python3 LDA_model.py -k 25 -alpha 0.0001 -wordids wordids.txt -tfidf wiki_tiidf -bow wiki.bow -workers 1 -build_dir build_folder` (The hyper-parameter "k" is number of topics, you can set different number on this; "alpha" is the alpha value for LDA, you can fine-tunning this value to get desired topic clusters; workers is number of cores to process, unless you want multi-processing the task to save time, set this to 1)

--
-- (This command generate a json file maps each wiki-tilte to its topic distributions)
+- The above command line code generate a json file that maps each wiki-article to its topic distributions)

-- In this step LDA () is applied on wiki-dump and get k-topic mixed distributions.

 - you can also skip this section and directly download the wiki-topic-distribution in our experiment setting (k=25, alpha = 0.0001): https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EQGaudFrhFdFllXBh180TEUBS_eXrGLapKex4o3sv98zog?e=kDGVKg